 Daddies have to play too.
 The playground opens with a 265hp 3.5-litre V6 engine connected to all-wheel-drive through a continuously-variable transmission.
 Drivers can choose “Sport,” “Snow,” or “Eco” modes to electronically vary throttle response.
 Sport twitches the wheels instantly while Eco makes you work harder to burn fossils.

 Have no fear if kids are playing in the neighborhood.
 Not only will the Back-Up Collision Intervention system alert drivers to toys (or kids, sleeping cats, fat squirrels) in their path, but will stop the vehicle before hitting them (don’t try it).
-Our JX also came with a rear vision camera, Lane Departure and Warning system, Blind Spot Warning and Intervention system, dynamic cruise control, and forward collision warnings.
+Our JX also came with a rear vision camera, Lane Departure and Warning System, Blind Spot Warning and Intervention system, dynamic cruise control, and forward-collision warnings.
+As seen in the above picture, this particular model of the JX35 comes with in-seat infotainment.
+This makes for the perfect arrangement for long trips when the kids want to watch kls songs on Youtube to settle down.
 If the car could predict a baby’s arrival, it would know everything.